Josh9182/Excel-Tips-and-Tricks/README.md

 ```
 =IFERROR(value, value_if_error) -> =IFERROR(A1/0, "Cannot divide by 0" ) & =IFERROR(IF(A1/0,"Correct","Incorrect"),"Unable to divide by 0")
 ```
-All these "IF()" functions follow the same structure.
-You set the range of cells that will be used to generalize the criteria, followed by the more specific cells known as the criteria.
-Based on whether it's true or false, the function does something specific with the data.

 In summary, "IF()" and its related functions are like a Swiss Army knife for data analysis, allowing you to precisely analyze and manipulate data based on conditions.

 ## Check the average value of "Money Spent" Column D by "France" Column & Row A8 using the "AVERAGEIF()" function